-In 2020 we started using Biffa for non-recyclable waste and the frequency of collections by Biffa is much higher than before.
-Biffa advise us that our bins are approx. 3⁄4 full so this correction factor is applied for 2020 onwards.
+Since 2020 the non-recyclable waste is collected on a schedule rather than on-demand.
+This means using the bin volume is slightly less accurate than before.
+Biffa advise us that our bins are approx. 3⁄4 full so this correction factor is applied from 2020 onwards only to non-recyclable waste.